10 Hottest Tech Companies in Bristol

 Funds raised in last 12 months: £116m

-The company was founded in 2016 and only moved from development to commercial production in 2019, but already supplies chips to large-scale partners such as Microsoft and Dell Technologies.
-Both of these partners are also investors into Graphcore.
+The company was founded in 2016 and only moved from development to commercial production in 2019, but it already supplies chips to large-scale partners such as Microsoft and Dell Technologies.
+Both of these partners are also investors in Graphcore.

 Graphcore has raised £365m across six rounds, reaching an impressive pre-money valuation of £1.13b this year.
 It raised £116m in February 2020, contributed by Ahren Innovation Capital, Amadeus Capital Partners, Baillie Gifford, Mayfair Equity Partners, Merian Chrysalis Investment Company, M&G Investments, and Sofina.

 Rumours have been circulating of a Graphcore float as early as 2022, and potentially on the US Nasdaq exchange rather than the London Stock Exchange (like The Hut Group’s recent £4.5b float).
-This move is expected to value the company at at least $2b, but could rise to $10b (£7.5b).
+This move will value the company at atleast $2b but could rise to $10b.

 Graphcore has over 400 employees in offices in Bristol, London, Cambridge, Oslo, Beijing, Hsinchu, Seoul, and across the US.